Associate PI Scheme - FAQs

 What should I do if I can no longer continue my tenure on the Associate PI Scheme?

-If, after speaking to your local PI, it is clear that you are still unable to continue on the Associate PI Scheme, then you must inform the National Study Team of your decision next.
+If, after speaking with your local PI, it becomes evident that continuing in the Associate PI Scheme is not feasible, you should inform the National Study Team of your decision.

 Where can I find further guidance on completing the Associate PI Scheme?